bugladen/NadekoBot/commandlist.md

 `!m rpl`, `!m repeatplaylist`  |  Toggles repeat of all songs in the queue (every song that finishes is added to the end of the queue). |  `!m rpl`
 `!m save`  |  Saves a playlist under a certain name.
 Name must be no longer than 20 characters and mustn't contain dashes. |  `!m save classical1`
-`!m load`  |  Loads a playlist under a certain name.  |  `!m load classical-1`
+`!m load`  |  Loads a playlist under a certain name.  |  `!m load classical-1` `!m goto`  |  Goes to a specific time in seconds in a song.

 ### Searches
 Command and aliases | Description | Usage